Chronic Lymphocytic Leukemia (CLL), FISH

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Chromosome anomalies detected by this FISH assay reportedly are associated with prognosis, in a hierarchy, from best to worst prognosis, as follows:13q-, normal, +12, 6q-, 11q-, and 17p-.
+The prognostic associations for chromosome abnormalities detected by this FISH assay are, from best to worst: 13q-, normal, +12, 6q-, 11q-, and 17p-.

-Distinguishing patients with 11;14 translocations who have leukemic phase of mantle cell lymphoma from patients who have B-CLL
+Distinguishing patients with 11;14 translocations who have leukemic phase of mantle cell lymphoma from patients who have CLL

-Detecting patients with atypical B-CLL or other forms of lymphoma associated with 14;18 or 14;19 translocations
+Detecting patients with atypical CLL or other forms of lymphoma associated with translocations between IGH and BCL2, BCL3, MYC, or other partner genes

-A neoplastic clone is detected when the percent of cells with any given chromosome abnormality exceeds the normal reference range.
-Normal cutoff (based on upper boundary for a 95% confidence interval):
+A neoplastic clone is detected when the percent of cells with an abnormality exceeds the normal reference range for any given probe set.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances